 Procedures

-Regular meetings of the State Commission Assessment Panel (SCAP) will be held on the second and fourth Wednesday of each month.
-Alterations to the scheduled meeting arrangements may occur from time to time according to workload.
+Regular hearings of the State Commission Assessment Panel (SCAP) will be held on the second and fourth Wednesday of each month.
+Alterations to the scheduled hearing arrangements may occur from time to time according to workload.
 A current schedule is available on the meetings and agendas page.

-Meetings will generally be held in the morning.
-Attendees will be notified of the exact time of meetings in advance.
+Hearings will generally be held in the morning.
+Attendees will be notified of the time of hearings in advance.

-Meetings will ordinarily be held in the Level 9 Inparri Kuu Seminar Room located at 83 Pirie Street, Adelaide, unless otherwise notified by the SCAP Secretariat.
-Meetings at other locations, including regional centres, may be convened from time to time to meet specific statutory or operational needs.
-All SCAP meetings are open to the public with deliberations held in private.
+Hearings will ordinarily be held in the Level 9 Inparri Kuu Seminar Room located at 83 Pirie Street, Adelaide, unless otherwise notified by the SCAP Secretariat.
+Meetings at other locations, may be convened from time to time to meet specific statutory or operational needs.
+All SCAP hearings are open to the public with deliberations held in private.

 Agendas and minutes

-Minutes of the SCAP meetings are published on this website within one business day following the meeting.
+Minutes of the SCAP hearings are published on this website within the business day following the hearing.

 The SCAP Practice and Operating Directions (PDF, 260 KB) outline how the business of SCAP is conducted and are determined by the Commission in accordance with section 29(3)(a) of the Act.